pmndrs/xr/docs/API/plane.useXRPlaneGeometry.md

 > **useXRPlaneGeometry**(`plane`, `disposeBuffer`): `BufferGeometry`

-hook for getting the geometry from the detected plane
+Hook for getting the geometry from the detected plane

 ## Parameters